grange85/ahfow-www/collections/_posts/2007/2007-05-16-dean-britta-tour-europe-in-june.markdown

 - dean & britta
 tags: []
 ---
-<p>Dates announced in Spain, France and UK with more a few more to follow...
+Dates announced in Spain, France and UK with more a few more to follow...

 [Dean & Britta European tour dates](http://www.grange85.co.uk/galaxie/index.php?a=7)